infinitymdm/hscaproject/README.md

 ## Testbenches

 To run the provided testbenches, navigate to the `hdl` directory and run `vsim -do [testbench].do`.
 The provided testbench names and configurations are listed below.
+Each testbench writes internal states to the console and writes results to a corresponding file in the `hdl` directory.

 | File Name      | Operation   | Rounding Mode         |
 | -------------- | ----------- | --------------------- |